ssaberan/PersonalWebsite/README.md

 Then navigate to `http://localhost:3000/` to see the website

-or start the production server
+or start the production server (does not support hot reloading, but behaves much closer to the real thing)

 ```bash
 npm run start:prod